Saturn Astra Model Overview

 Saturn Astra Questions

-About the Saturn Astra
+Saturn Astra Overview

 GM continues to hunt for a successful global car.
 For 2008, it will make another attempt by rebadging Opel's Astra as the Saturn Astra.
 Widely acclaimed on its 2004 European release, the Opel version has been the top-selling hatchback in Europe.
 It will reach our shores as GM's Christmas present for this year.